 - To be considered for admission into the major, you must have a cumulative grade point average (GPA) of 2.7 or higher at the time of application.
 However, please note that we receive many applications for admission to the major and the typical cumulative GPA for students who are admitted to the major is above 3.6.

-To be considered for admission to the major, you must successfully complete the following pre-requisite courses:
+To be considered for admission to the major, you must successfully complete the following critical tracking courses:

 - General Psychology (PSY 2012)